Merrick Boulevard buses: Former service patterns

 The Q5AB, originally the second branch of the Q5A called the Higbie Avenue branch, turned south from Merrick Boulevard at Farmers Boulevard to serve the Locust Manor LIRR station and the now-closed Higbie Avenue LIRR station at modern-day 140th Avenue.
 The route terminated either at Higbie Avenue or Springfield Boulevard in Locust Manor, or merged with the Q5A at Springfield Boulevard before continuing to Rosedale at either 147th Avenue or 225th Street and Conduit Avenue.
 The route was later renamed Q5AB and rerouted to Baisley Boulevard and Bedell Street, corresponding to the current Q85 Farmers Boulevard local service.

-There was also additional Q5 services.
+There were also additional Q5 services.
 The first was known as the Q5 Laurelton Station line, the Q5B, and later the Q5A-LS or Q5AS (Laurelton Shuttle).
 It operated as a north–south shuttle on 224th, 226th, and 229th Streets between the Laurelton LIRR station and 131st Avenue in the Laurelton neighborhood, one block south of the Montefiore Cemetery.
 It was later moved from 224th Street to 225th Street, and extended south to 147th Avenue and east to 243rd Street.
 The second, the Q5S, was a shuttle along Francis Lewis Boulevard between the Rosedale LIRR station at Conduit Avenue and 147th Drive at the southeast corner of Queens.
 Both these routes were later discontinued.

+Before 2025, the full-time Q5 route turned west a short distance along Sunrise Highway (which runs between South Conduit Avenue and the Long Island Rail Road Atlantic Branch at this location), terminating at the Rosedale LIRR station at Francis Lewis Boulevard.
+These buses reentered service towards Jamaica via Francis Lewis Boulevard and Brookville Boulevard.
+This was the original Q5 route, also known as the Rosedale Station Line.
+Since 2025, this routing has been served by a combination of the Q86 on Brookdale Boulevard and the Q89 on Sunrise Highway.

 Other routes

+Merrick Boulevard is also served by the following: